 The school has a written racial equality policy and racial equality is included as an explicit aim in all of the school's policies.
 The school has a policy for dealing with racial harassment which clearly sets out the procedures for handling complaints and incidents.
 The policies have been endorsed and adopted by the school's governing body and implemented by the school's management team.
 A racial equality action plan, which is linked to the school development plan, sets clear targets for addressing race issues.
-Steps are taken to ensure that everyone associated with the school is kept informed about the school's racial equality and racial harassment policies and procedures, and abides by them.
-Racial equality policies and procedures are regularly reviewed and their effectiveness evaluated.
-Reviews and evaluations of racial equality and racial harassment policies and procedures take account of the views of all sections of the school community.
+Steps are taken to ensure that everyone associated with the school is kept informed about the school's racial equality and racial harassment policies and procedures and abides by them.
+Racial equality policies and procedures of racial equality and racial harassment policies and procedures and procedures take account of the views of all sections of the school community.